BermudaBay/.github/profile/README.md

 ## Vision

-Becoming the go-to privacy provider in EVM ecosystems and future fintech.
+Becoming the go-to privacy provider in the Ethereum ecosystem and future fintech.

 ## Mission